jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/ros.rst

 * ``/jhu_daVinci/left/image_raw``
 * ``/jhu_daVinci/right/image_raw``

-For a system with a Decklink Duo, the `gscam_config` in a launch script would look like:
+For a system with a DeckLink Duo, the `gscam_config` in a launch script would look like:

 .. code-block:: xml